 Gruner, Elisabeth.
 "Leading through Reading in Contemporary Young Adult Fantasy by Philip Pullman and Terry Pratchett."
 In Frontiers in Spiritual Leadership: Discovering the Better Angels of Our Nature, edited by Scott Allison, Craig Kocher, and Al Goethals, 127-46.
 Palgrave Macmillan, 2016.

 Gruner, Elisabeth Rose, "Leading through Reading in Contemporary Young Adult Fantasy by Philip Pullman and Terry Pratchett" (2016).
 English Faculty Publications.
-Paper 171.
+171.